Khel Now logo

 3. Philippe Coutinho (Liverpool to FC Barcelona) – €160m (including add-ons)

 Barcelona are under immense pressure from the authorities to improve their wage bill, which could lead to many outgoings.
 Coutinho’s value, too, has dropped massively from the initial amount paid for him in 2017.
-Several Premier League clubs and AC Milan are linked to him and the 29-year-old will be keen to get normalcy back to his career.
+Several Premier League clubs and AC Milan are linked to him, and the 29-year-old will be keen to get normalcy back in his career.

 Coutinho has already missed the Copa America 2021 and will be hoping to get a long run of injury-free games before the 2022 FIFA World Cup.